Code of Ethics and Conduct.

 Only share information with those authorised to view it and do not store Mammoth’s sensitive information on a device unless the data is password protected.
 Sensitive information should always be password protected when sending it by email or otherwise.

-You must exercise the same care, caution and etiquette in sending email or other messages as you would in normal written business communications.
+You must exercise the same care, caution and etiquette when sending an email, text message or WhatsApp message as you would when talking to somebody face-to-face.
 We will not tolerate abusive or unprofessional emails or other messages, or anything that may damage our reputation or our relationship with our clients or viewers.

 You are accountable for your actions on the internet and email systems.
-You must never use our systems or equipment to send or intentionally receive, retrieve, distribute, store or access:
+Do not use our systems or equipment to send or intentionally receive, retrieve, distribute, store or access:

 You should never attempt to evade any security control and a device may be disconnected immediately from the network if any security issue is detected.
 You should also not attempt to exceed the limits of your authorisation or specific business need to integrate the system or data.
 To do any of these will constitute a disciplinary offence, which may result in dismissal.